 Dark water stains are difficult to remove from wood.
 However, by gently bleaching the wood with a diluted household bleach solution, you may be able to erase troublesome stains.
 Be sure to wear waterproof gloves for this method since bleach is caustic.

-Create a solution of 50 percent cool water and 50 percent bleach.
+Create a solution of 50-percent cool water and 50-percent bleach.

 Allow the bleached wood to fully dry.
+This may take as long as a day or two, depending on the weather.

 Assess the results.
-If a stronger solution is needed, change the mix to 25 percent water and 75 percent bleach and reapply.
+If a stronger solution is needed, change the mix to 25-percent water and 75-percent bleach and reapply.

 Bleach can create noticeably lighter areas of the wood.
 If the item is small enough, you may wish to consider bleaching the entire item for the sake of consistency.